National Sickie Day - Media myth or reality?

-Having the right monitoring systems in place and accurately recording sickness is essential for any business to be able to keep on top of absence issues and to discover the true monetary cost.
-Not only that but it will also allow you to uncover any absence trends.
+Having the right monitoring systems in place and accurately recording sickness is essential for any business to be able to keep on top of absence issues, discover the true monetary cost and uncover any underlying absence trends.

 We know that the workplace can be busy and it means that you’re not always aware of any potential underlying absence issues.
 With the correct monitoring systems in place, these patterns are easy to see, and business owners can take the most appropriate steps to support workers and reduce, or even prevent, any further unnecessary sickness.
 Having the data at hand can offer you that extra peace of mind.

-By analysing the employment data of hundreds of thousands of UK employees over 2016, we believe the second Monday in December is more of a contender for National Sickie Day.
-However, rather than worrying about employees in other businesses it’s better to concentrate on what’s happening in your business and discover your own sickness trends.
+By analysing the employment data of hundreds of thousands of UK employees we think that National Sickie Day should fall on the second Monday in December.
+However, rather than worrying about the employees in other businesses it’s better to concentrate on what’s happening in your business and discover your own sickness trends.

 Want to know when your company ‘sickie day’ is and how much absence is costing your business?
 Find out how BrightHR’s people management software can help